Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/gamepads-xbox.md

 On other platforms, Unity uses derived classes to represent Xbox controllers:

-* [`XboxGamepadMacOS`](xref:UnityEngine.InputSystem.XInput.XboxGamepadMacOS): Any Xbox or compatible gamepad connected to macOS via USB using the [Xbox Controller Driver for macOS](https://github.com/360Controller/360Controller).
+* [`XboxGamepadMacOS`](xref:UnityEngine.InputSystem.XInput.XboxGamepadMacOS): Any Xbox or compatible gamepad connected to a Mac via USB using the [Xbox Controller Driver for macOS](https://github.com/360Controller/360Controller).
+This class is only used when the `360Controller` driver is in use, and as such you shouldn't see it in use on modern versions of macOS - it is provided primarily for legacy reasons, and for scenarios where macOS 10.15 may still be used.

-* [`XboxOneGampadMacOSWireless`](xref:UnityEngine.InputSystem.XInput.XboxOneGampadMacOSWireless): An Xbox One controller connected to macOS via Bluetooth.
-Only the latest generation of Xbox One controllers supports Bluetooth.
-These controllers don't require any additional drivers in this scenario.
+* [`XboxGamepadMacOSNative`](xref:UnityEngine.InputSystem.XInput.XboxGamepadMacOSNative): Any Xbox gamepad connected to a Mac (macOS 11.0 or higher) via USB.
+On modern macOS versions, you will get this class instead of `XboxGamepadMacOS`.

 * [`XboxOneGampadiOS`](xref:UnityEngine.InputSystem.iOS.XboxOneGampadiOS): An Xbox One controller connected to an iOS device via Bluetooth.
 Requires iOS 13 or higher.

 XInput controllers on macOS require the installation of the [Xbox Controller Driver for macOS](https://github.com/360Controller/360Controller).
 This driver only supports USB connections, and doesn't support wireless dongles.
 However, the latest generation of Xbox One controllers natively support Bluetooth. macOS natively supports these controllers as [HID devices](hid-specification-introduction.md) without any additional drivers when connected via Bluetooth.